mtan37/cs537_proj1/README.md

 	537ps [options]
 		options:

-		-p <pid>	Display process information only for the process whose number is pid.
+		-p <pid> or -p<pid>	Display process information only for the process whose number is pid.
 Multiple occurance is allowed.

 		-s		Display the single-character state information about the process.